 For Supervisors: Dealing With an Allegation of Bullying

 You must take steps to review any complaints of bullying and follow through with appropriate action.
 If bullying is alleged, particularly if there is suspected misconduct that may require disciplinary action, contact AskMyHR immediately for guidance.

 You have access to expert, over-the-phone counseling and advice for handling sensitive workplace issues through your Employee and Family Assistance Services (EFAS) provider.
 To access, call 24 hours a day, seven days a week: 1-800-655-5004.

 You are expected to demonstrate and promote the BC Public Service corporate values and Standards of Conduct for Public Service Employees.
 If you are a supervisor, you should clearly communicate expectations, ask for regular feedback from your staff and encourage open communication at all times.

-Two courses aimed at promoting respectful workplaces and the preventing inappropriate behaviour and bullying are
+Three courses aimed at promoting respectful workplaces and the preventing inappropriate behaviour and bullying are:

 - Building a Respectful Workplace: For Supervisors and Staff